HAVE YOU SCHEDULED YOUR TRANSITION CALL WITH VIZIENT YET?

 VCSQI Practices Encouraged to Continue in TCPI & Transition to Vizient Practice Transformation Network

 If you intend to transition to the Vizient PTN (and we hope you do), you must have a transition call with VCSQI and Vizient staff.
 These calls are only 30” in length and will review your practice’s TCPI status with Vizient to assure a smooth transition for your continuing participation in the national project through next September.
 This is a continuationof your work; you are not starting over.
-Even if you have completed all 5 phases working with VCSQI, we encourage you to transition to Vizient for continued support in participating in the Quality Payment Program (MIPS guidance), to be recognized by CMS at the end of the project, and to have access to quality improvement coaching from the Vizient experts.
+Even if you have completed all 5 phases working with VCSQI, we encourage you to transition to Vizient for continued support in participating in the Quality Payment Program (MIPS guidance), to be recognized by CMS at the end of the project for bonus info, and to have access to quality improvement coaching from the Vizient experts.

 If you have not already done so, please select a time from either of the following Doodle scheduling links: